-2. Government Schemes and Policies
+Government Schemes And Policies

 Child labour is a serious, multifaceted problem.
-Studies have shown that abolishing child labour and placing children into school will have substantial aggregate development advantages.
+Studies have shown that abolishing child labour and placing children in school will have substantial aggregate development advantages.
 In order to reap the benefits, future generations would need to have more education than those who worked as children.
 Several international and national governmental efforts and programs have been implemented to address child labour.
-In conjunction with the child labour and education number of actions have been launched at worldwide level:
+In conjunction with the child labour and education number of actions have been launched at a worldwide level:

-- In 1948, Universal Declaration on Human Rights: Right to Education, - In 1966, International covenant on Economic, Social and Cultural Rights: Compulsory and Free primary education, - In 1973, International labour Organization Convention [ILO]: Minimum age of 15 was decided. - In 1989, the Convention on the Rights of Child :"Freedom of association, primary education, rest and leisure, no hazardous child labour, protection from sexual exploitation and trafficking" - In 1999, ILO convention 182:"Worst form of Child labour: Banned Slavery, use in armed conflict, prostitution, drug trade; work harmful to health safety, morals"
+1. In 1948, Universal Declaration on Human Rights: Right to Education, 2.
+In 1966, International Covenant on Economic, Social and Cultural Rights: Compulsory and Free primary education,

+3. In 1973, the International Labour Organization Convention [ILO]: Minimum age of 15 was decided.

+4. In 1989, the Convention on the Rights of Child: "Freedom of association, primary education, rest and leisure, no hazardous child labour, protection from sexual exploitation and trafficking"

+5. In 1999, ILO convention 182: "Worst form of Child labor: Banned Slavery, use in armed conflict, prostitution, drug trade; work harmful to health safety, morals"

-Child labour is a complex issue that has various entrance points, but the greatest progress has been made in identifying the relationship between eradicating child labour and ensuring that all children have access to quality education.
-"Education for all ".
-China, Brazil, Sri Lanka are the burning examples to show that in addition to poverty reduction, mass education has been critical in tackling child labour.
-For instance, drop out rates are very high in states of Bihar and Andhra Pradesh where there is high incidence of child labour.
-On the other hand, dropout rate is the lowest in Kerala, which has the lowest incidence of child labour.
-UNICEF's research proves that children who grow up without the basic education find it harder to sustain themselves and their families.
+Child labour is a complex issue that has various entrance points, but the greatest progress has been made in identifying the relationship between eradicating child labor and ensuring that all children have access to quality education.
+"Education for all", China, Brazil, and Sri Lanka are the burning examples to show that in addition to poverty reduction, mass education has been critical in tackling child labor.
+For instance, drop out rates are very high in the states of Bihar and Andhra Pradesh where there is a high incidence of child labor.
+On the other hand, the dropout rate is the lowest in Kerala, which has the lowest incidence of child labor.
+UNICEF's research proves that children who grow up without a basic education find it harder to sustain themselves and their families.
 UNICEF has called upon the nations to chalk out plans for providing free and compulsory education to all children by 2015.